 One porter per two trekkers.
 This way you don’t have to carry your complete equipment yourself.
 The guide speaks English.

 The total amount covers not only your own basics, but also those of your guide and porter.
 No unpleasant surprises.

 Breakfast, lunch, and dinner are prepared during the trek.
 The meals are basic, but will give you enough energy for your appetite.
 Fruit is also available after each meal.

 Coffee and tea are also organized by the trekking company.
 Every morning fresh coffee and tea are made.
 There are scheduled breaks to enjoy this.

-The total amount includes costs for the permit.
+The total amount includes costs for the permits needed for the Everest View Trek.
 This also applies to the TIMS Card, to the Trekkers Information Management System.

 In order to pull in the Himalayas as prepared as possible, it is important to bring a good down jacket and sleeping bag.
 These are provided by your trekking company.